The AirPods Pro 2 are the new gold standard for Apple earbuds | CNN Underscored

 If that’s not enough to keep your buds from going MIA, the new AirPods Pro now let you track down the case via the Find My app (most Apple headphones support this feature, but it’s usually limited to the buds themselves).
 Best of all, the case itself can now make a chime when you’re looking for it, which is perfect for when it inevitably falls under your couch cushions or under your bed.
 And if you have an iPhone 11 or newer, you can take advantage of Precision Finding to get detailed instructions on where your case is — just like you would with an AirTag.

-On top of being harder to misplace, the new AirPods Pro is now more durable, with an IPX4 rating that should ensure that it can handle some gym sweat or a few splashes of water in the rain.
-The case’s sound effects aren’t limited to when it’s missing either — it’ll also make specific chimes when it begins charging, is low on battery or is in pairing mode, which provides a nice extra confirmation and could be handy for the visually impaired.
+On top of being harder to misplace, the new AirPods Pro case is now more durable, with an IPX4 rating that should ensure that it can handle some gym sweat or a few splashes of water in the rain.
+The case’s sound effects aren’t limited to when it’s missing either; it’ll also make specific chimes when it begins charging, when it’s low on battery or when it’s in pairing mode, which provides a nice extra confirmation and could be handy for the visually impaired.
 I can personally live without these noises, which is why I was glad to discover that you can disable them in the Settings menu.

 Great battery life

-My personal experience with the 2nd Gen AirPods Pro lines up well with their rated battery life, which promises 6 hours of continuous playback and a total of 30 hours in the case with ANC on.
-That lines up with the Beats Fit Pro, and will get you about 90 minutes more endurance than the original AirPods Pro and up to 6 hours more than the Bose QuietComfort 2.
+My personal experience with the second-gen AirPods Pro lines up well with their rated battery life, which promises six hours of continuous playback and a total of 30 hours in the case with ANC on.
+That lines up with the Beats Fit Pro, and will get you about 90 minutes more endurance than the original AirPods Pro and up to six hours more than the Bose QuietComfort 2.
 However, it still can’t beat the excellent 12 hours we got out of our current best noise-canceling earbuds pick in the Sony WF-1000XM4.

 Fortunately — and unlike the Beats and Bose buds — the AirPods Pro 2 continue to support wireless charging, whether you’re using a MagSafe device or a traditional Qi wireless charger.